My Work

 Winner at the 2017 Clio and One Show Awards - Silver & Bronze in both.

-Reinventing Accenture’s code of business ethics
+COBE - Accenture’s code of business ethics chatbot

 Accenture is a company built on trusted client relationships.
 And that means every employee acting ethically, all the time.